 So, you and the S.O. are taking the plunge and signing a lease together.
-Mazel!
-It’s a major step for any relationship, and an exciting time to become closer, get to know each other better, and start syncing up your lives even more than they already were.
-There are many benefits of going from playing house to actually living in one together.
+Congrats!
+It’s a major step for any relationship, and an exciting time to become closer and start syncing up your lives even more than they already were.
+There are tons of benefits of going from playing house to actually living in one together.

-That’s why we picked the brains of 10 women with ample experience in this department, about the biggest things they wish they’d known to expect before moving in, so they won’t take you by surprise when you take the plunge.
+That’s why we talked to 10 women with ample experience in this department about the biggest things they wish they’d known to expect before moving in—so they won’t take you off guard when you do.

 Don’t Assume Time Together will be Built-In.

 “After my now-husband and I moved in together, I realized how different our schedules are, and how if we didn’t make a point of it, we might barely spend any waking time together.
 I think I assumed that we’d be spending tons of time together at home, but I get up early, he works late, I like to chill and recuperate on weekends, and he’s more likely to be out playing frisbee, riding his motorcycle, or whatever.
 So we had to learn to make a point of having dates, planning dinners at home, and together time.” –Blair, 29, San Francisco

 “One major struggle of living together is cleaning!
 My husband and I have totally different concepts of what a clean house looks like—meaning his doesn’t quite live up to mine—and that’s something we are still trying to work out.
 I wish we’d talked about how we might reconcile our different standards of living before we’d merged our stuff and our spaces.” –Samantha, 30, Los Angeles